leilamalihi/leilamalihi.github.io/_publications/2020-10-01-paper-title-number-1 (2).md

 on Information Technology'
 paperurl: 'http://leilamalihi.github.io/files/paper.pdf'
 citation: 'Your Name, You.
-(2009). &quot;Design of wide band Microstrip-line-fed antenna with circular polarization at ISM band for biomedical applications, 10th International Conference on Information Technology&quot; <i>10th International Conference on Information Technology</i>.
+(2009). &quot;Design of wide band Microstrip-line-fed antenna with circular polarization at ISM band for biomedical applications&quot; <i>10th International Conference on Information Technology</i>.
 1(1).'
 ---
 In this paper, a new wide band Micro strip antenna for implantable biomedical application in the